air/shaders/README.md

 THREE does a lot of hidden 'prefixed' shader work on your behalf.
 You can [avoid this using RawShaderMaterial](https://github.com/mrdoob/three.js/issues/3121).

+Passing very large numbers into your shader is a bad idea.
+You can lose precision.
+Example: If you pass `threestrap.Time.now` as a `uniform float time` and perform `sin(time)` in your shader, you're going to have a bad time.
+LITERALLY.

 ## Colors

 THREE will define a `color` shader variable, but it's undocumented.